 - Outline the presentation of a patient with an epidermal nevus syndrome.

 - Review the evaluation of patients with epidermal nevus syndrome.

-- Summarize the treatment considerations for patients with an epidermal nevus syndrome.
+- Describe the treatment considerations for patients with epidermal nevus syndrome.

 The term epidermal nevus syndrome (ENS) was originally used as an all-encompassing term used to describe epidermal nevi in association with other syndromic features.
 In more recent years, this term was expanded to include several more well-defined neurocutaneous syndromes and their association with an epidermal nevus.
 The genetic basis of many of these syndromes has been elucidated in recent years.
 However, much is still to be learned about the genotype-phenotype correlation.

-Common epidermal nevi include non-epidermolytic keratinocyte nevus, nevus sebaceous, nevus comedonicus, Becker’s nevus, and CHILD nevus.
+Common epidermal nevi include non-epidermolytic keratinocyte nevus, nevus sebaceous, nevus comedonicus, Becker’s nevus, and CHILD (congenital hemidysplasia with ichthyosiform nevus and limb defects) nevus.
 These are hamartomas of the skin, which are grouped as either organoid or keratinocytic.

 In the last 10 years, significant knowledge regarding the most common epidermal nevus syndromes has been acquired.

 Schimmelpenning syndrome is the most well-known epidermal nevus syndrome and was first described in 1957.
 The nevus sebaceous is the signature epidermal nevus of this condition which commonly follows a blaschkoid distribution and is seen in combination with skeletal, neurologic, and ophthalmologic features.
 Craniofacial defects, limb deformities, cognitive impairment, seizures, structural brain abnormalities, and coloboma are among some of the described features of this syndrome.